sherzodcode/diary-API/readme.txt

 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 ////////
+date: 28.03.2023

+It's 14:32 , i'm in station right now.
+Today is 3 hours coding challange day.
+I dunno when it starts.
+I added 5 questions and answers to JOB INTERVIEW project

+////////

+////////
 date: 27.03.2023

 Time is 12:04 , i'm in my home right now.
 I dunno would i go to the station today.